DBTDerpbox/LEB-Custom-Features-Pack/README.md

 Starting in R26, LEB will now begin to support a small amount of custom features!

 **Do not confuse this with custompack!
-This is different from that**, you will not ened to enable custompack to use these features.
+This is different from that**, you will not need to enable custompack to use these features.

 ## Current features